-In 2016 Burma still has lots of mines, many well recorded civilian casualties and intense outside scrutiny, yet there is no Humanitarian Demining happening?
+In 2019 Burma still had lots of mines, many well recorded civilian casualties and intense outside scrutiny, yet there is no Humanitarian Demining happening?
 Why is that?

 In fact the ceasefire has been regularly breached and conflict has been more or less constant in one part of the country or another since it was agreed.
 This should not surprise anyone.
 Much of the country lacks roads, telephones, electricity or any kind of support infrastructure and as a result local government has become isolated, fragmented and paranoid.
 And it is not just the rebels who are slow to embrace peace.
 Continued attacks (including mine-laying) by central government forces means that a lack of trust makes complete sense.
 As a result, the various rebel groups do not want their defensive minefields removed, but they do want all the nuisance mines, ERW and superseded minefields removed.
 After 60 years of conflict, there is quite a lot that could be done.

 Politics in Myanmar is anything but simple.
-In a single State there may be a dozen groups claiming some kind of leadership, and almost as many views about how best to end the conflict.
+In a single State there may be many groups claiming some kind of leadership, and many views about how best to end the conflict.
 Disagreement over land rights and the exploitation of the natural resources (gold, gems, teak and rare earths) complicate the peace negotiations – already hampered by an intense mutual distrust.
 So when will a national Peace Accord be signed?
 Realistically, that may be for the next generation – but maintaining some kind of ceasefire can make it more likely by allowing people to have things they would lose if they returned to conflict.
-This means that they need the freedom to move around and develop their lives without losing people and livestock to unwanted mines and ERW.
+This means that they need the freedom to move around and develop their lives without losing people and livestock to unwanted mines and explosive hazards.

 From experience I can state that clearing mines in Myanmar is not difficult.
 It can be hard work and slow, but as long as it is thorough, it does not have to be fast.
 When I asked what the people wanted, I found that they wanted to be trained to do it themselves.
 I could almost hear the Rangoon officials shouting “No” because we would be training them to be able to clear the government’s own minefields.
 They do not understand that thorough humanitarian mine clearance on a budget always relies on the cooperation of everyone around, so cannot be conducted covertly.

-I went there to work with another international – I will not mention his name because he is still active.
+I went there to work with another international.
 It was his initiative and he worked really hard, earning the respect of everyone.
-I made a little machine to help – cost almost nothing and it was very useful in that place against that threat.
+I made a little machine to help – it cost almost nothing and it was very useful in that place against that threat.
 It was built around a rice tractor that is back in use ploughing the fields now that there is no demining happening.
 I used my Minelab F3 a bit, and if the money were there for metal-detectors, they would have been really useful.
 Having no money meant that most of the clearance was done by locals using the well-proven REDS raking system because that is low cost, thorough, and truly sustainable without much in the way of international support.

-I was told that we were “Maverick deminers”.
+I was told that we were 'Maverick deminers'”.
 Apparently, it is neither responsible nor sensible for us to train to clear the hazards that serve no military purpose on behalf of the civilians and with the approval of the local authorities.
-Of course, I was told this by people who were not there, but their disapproval has still left me scratching my head.
-Whatever happened to the “Humanitarian” in humanitarian mine clearance?
+Of course, I was told this by people who were not there, but their disapproval still left me scratching my head.
+Whatever happened to the 'Humanitarian' in humanitarian mine action?
 Is it really true that all the main HMA NGOs are now run by people with no idealism and no concern for those least able to protect themselves?
 Do those international HMA organisations in Rangoon really like maintaining an expensive and entirely ineffective presence there?
 Does serving the blundering Mine Action bureaucracy really take precedence over serving the people?

-Village demining is happening informally and sporadically throughout Myanmar – and people are needlessly maimed because they do it, or because they don’t.
-If anyone can fund (or take over) our low-cost and genuinely effective effort in one affected State, I am confident that they will see it expand because other States will follow when they see there is no disadvantage in doing so.
+Village demining is happening informally and sporadically throughout Myanmar and people are needlessly maimed because they do it, or because they don’t.
+If anyone had funded (or taken over) our low-cost and genuinely effective effort in one affected State, I am confident that they would have seen it expand because other States would have followed when they see there was no disadvantage in doing so.
 A funding application for well planned work that had the full approval of the State authorities in one area was put together.
 This low-cost proposal combined survey, marking, MRE – and the removal of hazards when everyone in the area agreed to that.
 It would have made everyday life safer, encouraged the maintenance of peace, and recorded what was done for future reference, but it did not attract support.
 No surprise really: who wants to support Mavericks?

 Yes, the work on the ground might not always have been strictly compliant with all of the detail in the IMAS – but those amongst us with integrity know that demining has rarely been able to achieve that while central government is putting barriers in the way.
-And even with the current change of government, the generals retain a lot of power and there are corrupt fortunes being made from the instability in the country, so will humanitarian demining ever be allowed?
+And even after the change of government in Myanmar, the generals retained the power.
+There are corrupt fortunes being made from the instability in the country, so will humanitarian demining ever be allowed?